 How to fix 'APFS startup disk turned into unmountable'?

 When APFS startup disk turned into unmountable, your APFS startup disk might be corrupted and needs to be reformatted.
-But to prevent data loss, you'd better recover data from APFS startup disk in prior to reformatting.
+But to prevent data loss, you'd better recover lost data from APFS startup disk in prior to reformatting.

 Solution 1: If you have only one Mac computer

 If you have only one Mac computer, please directly run iBoysoft Mac Data Recovery in recovery mode and recover lost data from the unmountable APFS startup disk.
+This method is highly recommended as it is easier and time-saving.

 Step 1: Click the Power button to turn on the Mac, and immediately press COMMAND+OPTION+R keys until you see the spinning globe.
 This will boot your Mac into Recovery Mode.